 Sunday River is the perfect basecamp to access the best hiking in Western Maine, with nearby mountains and state parks offering everything from challenging backpacking trips to top family hikes and nature walks.
 All hikes listed here are located within 20 minutes of Sunday River and Bethel.

 Table Rock & Baldpate

-The best short hike in Maine, Table Rock is a 2.4-mile roundtrip in Grafton Notch State Park with spectacular views of Old Speck Mountain (the state's third-highest peak) at the summit.
-Two trails allow for moderate or more challenging options, and for a longer hike continue to Baldpate Mountain for 5.8-7.6 miles total.
+The best short hike in Maine, Table Rock is a 2.4-mile roundtrip in Grafton Notch State Park with spectacular mountain views at the summit.
+Two trails allow for moderate or more challenging options, and for a longer hike continue up to Baldpate Mountain for 5.8-7.6 miles total.

 A newly opened trail in the Bethel Community Forest, the Summit Ridge Trail is a 3.2-mile out-and-back hike with a mild pitch and four different scenic viewpoints, including a look at the backside of Sunday River's Locke Mountain and White Cap.